rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 Standard interfaces are also showing us how to design good interface (one that will be idiomatic Go code).

-In this blog post, I will present most important and good to know interfaces and semantics behind them.
+In this blog post, I will present some of the most important and good to know interfaces and semantics behind them.

-After this, a litter too long introduction lets see an actual list of most important interfaces:
+After this, a litte too long introduction lets see an actual list:

 ## Build-in  interface - error \[[doc](https://golang.org/ref/spec#Errors)\]
 Error is an build-in interface that describles types that can be treated